 Feel free to visit https://accuplacer.collegeboard.org/ for more information and/or practice tests.

 Your interview will be with one or more Madison College Gateway to College staff member(s).
 This gives us an opportunity to get to know you better and learn more about your strengths and motivations.
 You will have a chance to ask questions about the program.

 Step 5: Watch for a decision from the committee

 The selection committee will review your file and determine your acceptance into the program.
 A staff member in the Gateway to College office will contact you regarding your status.

 Students are conditionally accepted will be required to complete a mandatory one week Bootcamp before a final decision will be made for acceptance into the program.

 - Information Session Schedule

 Thank you for your interest.
 Due to the current situation, all in-person info sessions have been suspended until further notice.
-Until that time, we will be holding virtual info sessions every Tuesdays and Thursdays at 2 pm starting on November 5, 2020.
-A link will be provided prior to the day.
+Until that time, we will be holding virtual info sessions.
+Please see below for upcoming sessions for Fall 2021.

 Please send an email to firstname.lastname@example.org to sign up.
 If these times do not work, please contact us at the email above or call (608) 243-4597 for another time.